Experiments and Analysis

 Was this helpful?

-Once you've created a segment, you can take advantage of split test experiments to test how your new segment performs.
 A split test divides the people in your segment randomly into one or more treatments as well as a control cohort, which should be used as a baseline to compare the impact of your campaign.
 Each cohort has a percentage size you control, letting you set the relative sizes of each size.

 Split testing enables a number of marketing efforts: